By ActionCOACH Global, 3 October 2022

 A Pride of Lions

 Prides of lions are one of the leading examples of teamwork.
 They exhibit discipline, strategy, and authority.
-Hunting and feeding time are one of the top priorities for a pride.
-Hunting zebras, buffalos, and wildebeests are no easy feat; which requires a lot of the pride’s cooperation.
+Hunting and feeding time are one of the top priorities for pride.
+Hunting zebras, buffalos, and wildebeests is no easy feat; which requires a lot of the pride’s cooperation.
 Working together to take down their prey, lions give us key lessons we can implement into our workspaces.
 Oftentimes, large projects and deadlines require dedicated teamwork from other members.
 These team members need each other’s contributions to handle challenging tasks.
-When each individual collaborates at 100%, it becomes easier to achieve big objectives.
+When each collaborates at 100%, it becomes easier to achieve big objectives.

 A Pack of Wolves

 Wolves are some of the best communicators in the animal kingdom.
 They have a highly evolved social structure with roles defined for each member of the pack.
 They utilise every channel of communication – from their fearsome how to minuscule eye movements.
 Researchers say that wolves are extremely observant and pay close attention to all types of subtle communication, within their pack and with the world around them.
-Communication modeled by wolves works wonders in teams as well – taking the time to understand each other well and communicating effectively.
+Communication modelled by wolves works wonders in teams as well – taking the time to understand each other well and communicating effectively.
 Asking clarifying questions, showing by example, etc. is a great way to improve communication.
 If something feels “off” or miscommunication occurs, it can be easily addressed and becomes less common in the future.

 A Herd of Elephants

 Elephants are one of the most intelligent species with incredible memory skills.
 Elephant groups are matriarchal, which means leadership is usually reserved for the oldest female elephant.
 When they are not being social, elephants can get into conflicts, especially when there is no leadership around.
 These matriarch elephants use memory and experience to guide and ensure the herd’s survival, including conflict resolution.
 They will use dominance and hierarchies to settle conflicts, for example, when fighting over scarce resources like food or elephants who are terrorising villages.
 In the workplace, it is crucial to establish a scalar chain that can handle issues within the organisation.
-For instance, if employees cannot reach an agreement, escalating issues to the next higher person on the chain help resolve those problems.
+For instance, if employees cannot reach an agreement, escalating issues to the next higher person on the chain helps resolve those problems.
 Additionally, having the right leadership in our organisations helps employees gain trust that they have an ally.

 Without teamwork, true organisational evolution is doomed.
 You need cohesive, collaborative, and coordinated teams to move your business strategies from good to great.